-First, the framework should permit the integration of information from distributed sources, allowing this information to be processed at many different levels of abstraction and transformed into a suitable form for use by a deliberative functionality.
-In traffic monitoring, the primary input will consist of low level sensor data such as images, a signal from a barometric pressure sensor, a GPS signal, laser range scans, and so on.
-There might also be high level information available such as geographical information and declarative specifications of traffic patterns and normative behaviors of vehicles.
-The middleware must be sufficiently flexible to allow the integration of these sources into a coherent processing system.
+The first requirement is that the framework should permit the integration of information from distributed sources, allowing this information to be processed at many different levels of abstraction and finally transformed into a suitable form to be used by a deliberative functionality.
+In the traffic monitoring scenario, the primary input will consist of low level sensor data such as images, a signal from a barometric pressure sensor, a GPS (Global Positioning System) signal, laser range scans, and so on.
+But there might also be high level information available such as geographical information and declarative specifications of traffic patterns and normative behaviors of vehicles.
+The middleware must be sufficiently flexible to allow the integration of all these different sources into a coherent processing system.
 Since the appropriate structure will vary between applications, a general framework should be agnostic as to the types of data and information being handled and should not be limited to specific connection topologies.

-Many applications, including traffic monitoring, provide a natural abstraction hierarchy starting with quantitative sensor signals, through image processing and anchoring, to representations of objects with both qualitative and quantitative attributes, to high level events and situations where objects have complex spatial and temporal relations.
+To continue with the traffic monitoring scenario, there is a natural abstraction hierarchy starting with quantitative signals from sensors, through image processing and anchoring, to representations of objects with both qualitative and quantitative attributes, to high level events and situations where objects have complex spatial and temporal relations.
 Therefore a second requirement is the support of quantitative and qualitative processing as well as a mix of them.

-A third requirement is that both bottom-up data processing and top-down modelbased processing should be supported.
+A third requirement is that both bottom-up data processing and top-down model-based processing should be supported.
 Different abstraction levels are not independent.
 Each level is dependent on the levels below it to get input for bottom-up data processing.
 At the same time, the output from higher levels could be used to guide processing in a top-down fashion.
 For example, if a vehicle is detected on a particular road segment, then a vehicle model could be used to predict possible future locations, which could be used to direct or constrain the processing on lower levels.
+Thus, a knowledge processing framework should not impose strict bottom-up nor strict top-down processing.

-A fourth requirement is support for management of uncertainty.
-Many types of uncertainty exist, at the quantitative sensor data level as well as in the symbolic identity of objects and in temporal and spatial aspects of events and situations.
-It should be possible to use different approaches in different architectures implemented with knowledge processing middleware, and to integrate multiple approaches in a single application.
+A fourth requirement is support for management of uncertainty on different levels of abstraction.
+There are many types of uncertainty, not only at the quantitative sensor data level but also in the symbolic identity of objects and in temporal and spatial aspects of events and situations.
+Therefore it is not realistic to use a single approach to handling uncertainty throughout a middleware framework.
+Rather, it should allow many different approaches to be combined and integrated into a single processing system in a manner appropriate to the specific application at hand.